Insolvency Law Reform

 Corporation Amendment (Phoenixing and other measures) Bill 2012

-On the 26th of May this year the Corporation Amendment (Phoenixing and other measures) Bill 2012 became law.
-Amongst smaller changes this Act gives ASIC the power to appoint a liquidator to abandoned companies to facilitate payment of employee entitlements (most likely under the government’s GEERS scheme).
+On the 26th of May 2012 the Corporation Amendment (Phoenixing and other measures) Bill 2012 became law.
+Amongst smaller changes this Act gives the regulator the power to appoint a liquidator to abandoned companies to facilitate payment of employee entitlements (most likely under the government’s FEG scheme).